placsoft/helpdeskapi/README.md

 ### import POSTMAN collection and use all available endpoint for CRUD operations.
+set environment variable url and port based on your set up by default url=127.0.0.1 and port=5000

 Note - this helpdesk demonstrate only for education purpose, you are welcome to clone and extend the code functionality.

-## Planning to develop below features for a fully operational helpdesk system
+### Planning to develop below features for a fully operational helpdesk system

-- ticket history - new table required
+- new endpoints such StateUpdate, AgentUpdate, CustomerUpdate, Titleupdate and many more
 - different type of ticket(incident, service request, change request and etc)
 - department - this is ticket queue
 - notification over email
+- ticket history
 - Frontend UI
 - many more..